 I remember these words from a book that I read a long time ago and I don’t happen to remember the name of the author, or the book.
 I will update this post if I found the the name of the book.
 It had pretty detailed accounts on various design strategy, especially the part which dealt with choosing the right material for the chassis.

 That is something that I have personally seen and verified and that is probably the reason behind the persistence of the idea in my head.
 So build a poor but self built chassis.
 I suggest you start off with wood as they are the most commonly available material.
-Then you could move on to Acrylic, for making some cook designer finish and vibrant colors chassis.
+Then you could move on to Acrylic, for making some designer finish and vibrant colored chassis.

 Above all, the chassis is what is going to house the motors, sensors and the electronics, so spend some time thinking where to place the stuffs or you are going have trouble when you come to the later part of the design.
 The most important of them is the location of the line sensors.
 Read the part for sensor alignment (yet to come) carefully before deciding on the position of motors and circuitry.

 Use Google to find some creative design for the chassis and show your passion for the design of the robot and make it look great.
 If you did a good job, it will inspire you to do more and learn more.
 There is no substitute for an inspiration from within you.

 The alignment of the line sensor is another thing that has to be given enough importance if you wanted it to follow the line.
 (After all it’s a line follower it ‘has’ to follow the line)

 The minimum number of line sensors needed for a line follower is just ONE.

 Surprised!
 Yes, only one sensor is enough to follow the line, I have never tried it though :-).